theguythatmakesstuff/ScratchEverywhere-ps3-port/README.md

 Then it should be as simple as opening the app on your Nintendo Switch!

+### Get up and running for Vita

+Download the `scratch-vita.vpk` file from the releases tab or [nightly build](https://nightly.link/NateXS/Scratch-Everywhere/workflows/nightly-vita/main/Scratch%20Everywhere!%20Vita%20Nightly.zip), transfer it over to the Vita's storage, and install it using VitaShell on your Vita.

+Put your Scratch Projects in `ux0:data/scratch-vita/` (you will need to create the folder yourself).

+Then it should be as simple as opening and starting the app from your Vita's LiveArea homescreen!

 ## Building

 In order to embed a Scratch project in the executable, you'll need to compile the source code.

 If you would like to change the name of the app or any other information you can edit one of the Makefiles.
-- For the 3DS you need to edit `Makefile_3ds` and change `APP_TITLE`, `APP_DESCRIPTION` and `APP_AUTHOR` to whatever you please.
+- **For the 3DS**, you need to edit `Makefile_3ds` and change `APP_TITLE`, `APP_DESCRIPTION` and `APP_AUTHOR` to whatever you please.
-- For the Wii U you need to edit `Makefile_wiiu` and change `APP_NAME`, `APP_SHORT_DESCRIPTION`, `APP_LONG_DESCRIPTION` and `APP_AUTHOR` to whatever you please.
+- **For the Wii U**, you need to edit `Makefile_wiiu` and change `APP_NAME`, `APP_SHORT_DESCRIPTION`, `APP_LONG_DESCRIPTION` and `APP_AUTHOR` to whatever you please.
-- For the Wii you need to edit `Makefile_wii` and change anything under `Application Info` to whatever you please.
+- **For the Wii**, you need to edit `Makefile_wii` and change anything under `Application Info` to whatever you please.
+- **For the Vita**, you need to edit the properties under `# METADATA/CONFIG` to whatever you please.
+Do note however, if you're going to use custom LiveArea images, you must run them through `pngquant` (install with your package manager) with `--posterize` set to 4 first before packaging.

 #### Docker

 The recommended way to compile Scratch Everywhere! is with Docker.
 To compile with Docker all you need installed is Docker and Buildx.

-To compile for the 3DS run `docker build -f docker/Dockerfile.3ds --target exporter -o . .`.
+- To compile for the **3DS**, run `docker build -f docker/Dockerfile.3ds --target exporter -o . .`.

-To compile for the Wii U run `docker build -f docker/Dockerfile.wiiu --target exporter -o . .`.
+- To compile for the **Wii U**, run `docker build -f docker/Dockerfile.wiiu --target exporter -o . .`.

-To compile for the Wii run `docker build -f docker/Dockerfile.wii --target exporter -o . .`.
+- To compile for the **Wii**, run `docker build -f docker/Dockerfile.wii --target exporter -o . .`.

-To compile for the GameCube run `docker build -f docker/Dockerfile.gamecube --target exporter -o . .`.
+- To compile for the **GameCube**, run `docker build -f docker/Dockerfile.gamecube --target exporter -o . .`.

-To compile for the Nintendo Switch run `docker build -f docker/Dockerfile.switch --target exporter -o . .`.
+- To compile for the **Nintendo Switch** run `docker build -f docker/Dockerfile.switch --target exporter -o . .`.

+- To compile for the **Vita**, run `docker build -f docker/Dockerfile.vita --target exporter -o . .`.

 #### Manual

 If you are compiling with cloud variables, you will need to have DevkitPro's SDKs, [Mist++](https://github.grady.link/mistpp), and a modified version of libcurl (instructions in mistpp-packages repo) installed.
-- For the 3DS you will need the DevkitARM toolchain and libctru.
+- **For the 3DS**, you will need the DevkitARM toolchain and libctru.
 	- If you want to compile with audio support, you will also need a 3DS compiled version of SDL2 and SDL2_mixer.
 See the [Nightly Build commands](https://github.com/NateXS/Scratch-3DS/blob/main/.github/workflows/nightly-3ds.yml) for a reference on how to compile SDL2 3DS for yourself.
-- For the Wii U you will need the DevkitPPC toolchain, WUT, all SDL2-wiiu libraries, and [libromfs-wiiu.](https://github.com/yawut/libromfs-wiiu).
+- **For the Wii U**, you will need the DevkitPPC toolchain, WUT, all SDL2-wiiu libraries, and [libromfs-wiiu.](https://github.com/yawut/libromfs-wiiu).
-- For the Wii you need the DevkitPPC toolchain, libogc, all SDL2-wii libraries, and [libromfs-ogc.](https://github.com/NateXS/libromfs-ogc).
+- **For the Wii**, you need the DevkitPPC toolchain, libogc, all SDL2-wii libraries, and [libromfs-ogc.](https://github.com/NateXS/libromfs-ogc).
-- For the GameCube you need the DevkitPPC toolchain, libogc, all SDL2-gamecube libraries, and [libromfs-ogc.](https://github.com/NateXS/libromfs-ogc).
+- **For the GameCube**, you need the DevkitPPC toolchain, libogc, all SDL2-gamecube libraries, and [libromfs-ogc.](https://github.com/NateXS/libromfs-ogc).
-- For the Switch you need the DevkitA64 toolchain, libnx, and all SDL2-switch libraries.
+- **For the Switch**, you need the DevkitA64 toolchain, libnx, and all SDL2-switch libraries.
+- **For the Vita**, all you need is the [vitasdk](https://vitasdk.org) toolchain.
+It includes every SDL2 thing you might need.

+> [!NOTE]
-- DevkitPro's install instructions are available at : https://devkitpro.org/wiki/Getting_Started
+> DevkitPro's install instructions are available at: https://devkitpro.org/wiki/Getting_Started

 Download the source code from the releases tab and unzip it.